aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/pdfsaveoptions/textcompression/_index.md

 title: PdfSaveOptions.TextCompression
 linktitle: TextCompression
 second_title: Aspose.Words for .NET API Reference
-description: PdfSaveOptions property.
+description: PdfSaveOptions TextCompression property.
 Specifies compression type to be used for all textual content in the document in C#.
 type: docs
 weight: 290
 url: /net/aspose.words.saving/pdfsaveoptions/textcompression/